benbalter/jekyll-auth/readme.md

 1. `cd` to your project directory
 2. `rm config.ru`
 3. `rm Procfile`
+4. Remove any Jekyll Auth specific requirements from your `Gemfile`
-3. Follow [the instructions above](https://github.com/benbalter/jekyll-auth#add-jekyll-auth-to-your-site) to get started
+5. Follow [the instructions above](https://github.com/benbalter/jekyll-auth#add-jekyll-auth-to-your-site) to get started
-4. When prompted, select "n" if Heroku is already set up
+6. When prompted, select "n" if Heroku is already set up